To nurture the next generation of global citizens

 To create life-long family memory

-Click here to see what the camp was like last year.
+Click here or watch the slideshow below to see what the camp was like last year.

 About the Program